-In addition, Gold winners will receive a free AAMC Conference for Institutional Advancement registration for the 2023 conference or a \$1,000 donation to their institution's scholarship fund.
-Pandemic Pivot and Best in Show winners will receive a free AAMC Conference for Institutional Advancement registration for the 2024 conference or a \$1,000 donation to their institution's scholarship fund.
-The prize will be decided by the GIA Steering Committee in 2023.
+In addition, Gold winners will receive a free AAMC Conference for Institutional Advancement registration for the 2024 conference or a \$1,000 donation to their institution's scholarship fund.
+The Best in Show winner will receive a free AAMC Conference for Institutional Advancement registration for the 2025 conference or a \$1,000 donation to their institution's scholarship fund.
+The prize will be decided by the GIA Steering Committee in 2024.
 Institutions will decide for themselves who can use the free registration or which scholarship fund at their institution is designated, to be facilitated by the official points of contact of the award-winning submissions.

-All 2023 winners will be notified in writing in January 2023, except for Pandemic Pivot and Best in Show, which will be announced at either the 2023 AAMC Conference for Institutional Advancement or during a special Awards for Excellence Virtual Celebration.
+All 2024 winners will be notified in writing in no later than January 2024, except for Best in Show, which will be announced at either the 2024 AAMC Conference for Institutional Advancement or during a special Awards for Excellence Virtual Celebration.
 Awards for Excellence recipients are required to provide photographs and additional information about the winning entry to be used for awards displays and in GIA publications.